 Overheating and Ventilation

-Good airflow is important.
-The intent of a greenhouse is to capture heat, but it can get too hot.
-A greenhouse will need manual or automatic ventilation or your plants will die.
-Too little airflow and high temperature can also lead to mold and other diseases that you might not be accustomed to.
+The intent of a greenhouse is to capture heat, but it can get too hot in warm weather.
+You need manual or automatic ventilation, or your plants will die.

 Good Bugs, Fungus and Critters

-Greenhouse shelves should be rust and rot resistant.
-Metal shelving should be powder coated and allow water to fall through the shelves.
-Shelves could be as simple as wood planks supported by cinder blocks.
-Rubber coated open wire frame shelving is a simple option.
 If you build out of wood, consider cedar to avoid rotting.
-We don't recommend using green treat in the greenhouse shelving as the chemicals can leach out of the wood, onto the plants and into your food.
+We don't recommend using green treat in the greenhouse, shelving as the chemicals can leach out of the wood, onto the plants and into your food.

 Heated & Insulated Greenhouses